Megaloceros, Aaron Horkey, Dead Arts Publishing, 2010. Printing at The Bieler Press.

 • KF95GC plates are charged at 73¢ per sq. inch of image/s.

 Minimum charge for same day processing is $34.
-Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—both width and height (including client requested border)—per plate.
+Dependent upon image configuration charged measurement includes up to 1/4 of an inch over plate’s image size—width and height (including client requested border)—per plate.
 Each job has a paper invoice attached to it in shipment.

 Shipping.
 Shipping via UPS Ground, FedEx Ground, or USPS Priority Rate (Note: USPS no longer guarantees, nor insures, timed Priority Rate delivery).
 Please indicate your shipper choice.
 If you need expedited service (guaranteed next day delivery) please indicate that as well.
 Shipments are insured for the value of both the plates and returned film negatives.

 State sales tax: California residents (9.5 percent is added for all nonexempt billings).
 Resale Certificate must be on file to qualify for tax-exempt status.

 Payment is due upon receipt of plates (and must be received within ten days).
 Cash, business or personal check, and PayPal are acceptable.

 SCHEDULING: NO CURRENT CONFLICTS.